Best Ab Machines at Home – Top 5 Most Ripped Review for May. 2021

 The way it works is that the frame “forces” your body to do both upper ab crunches and lower ab leg lifts at the same time, positioning you properly and applying resistance to the lower body.
 The design ends up working all four sets of your abdominal muscles (while supporting your neck safely) for an optimized workout.
 What’s also cool is that when you reach the full range of motion, the machine clicks so you know you’ve done the rep correctly.

 Is a machine like this necessary to work your abs?
 Of course not.
-But it’s a great way to make sure you’re working them effectively, for less than $100.
+But it’s a great way to make sure you’re working them effectively.
 Not a bad deal.

 Looking at specs for the Perfect Fitness Perfect Situp: